apache/cassandra-java-driver/manual/core/address_resolution/README.md

 datastax-java-driver.address-translator.class = com.mycompany.MyAddressTranslator
 ```

-Note: the contact points provided while creating the `Cluster` are not translated, only addresses
+Note: the contact points provided while creating the `CqlSession` are not translated, only addresses
 retrieved from or sent by Cassandra nodes are.

 <!-- TODO ec2 multi-region translator -->